-Work package 7 will carry out multi-directional dissemination and communication activities to ensure effective dissemination towards all relevant target and user groups (farmers, farmers’ advisors, breeders, agri-business industry, policy makers and authorities, society and consumers, scientific community including students) thus striving to maximise practical applicability and usefulness and to achieve long-term impacts of the project’s results along the whole value chain.
+Work package 7 is carrying out multi-directional dissemination and communication activities to ensure effective dissemination towards all relevant target and user groups (farmers, farmers’ advisors, breeders, agri-business industry, policy makers and authorities, society and consumers, scientific community including students), thus striving to maximise practical applicability and usefulness and to achieve long-term impacts of the project’s results along the whole value chain.

-- a dedicated website giving access to all the projects results etc. with features such as online fora;
+- a dedicated website giving access to all the projects results etc.;

-- a wide range of dissemination materials for knowledge exchange among farmers and further target groups (videos, fact sheets, practice abstracts, manuals, training materials), to be developed with input from stakeholders;
+- a wide range of dissemination materials for knowledge exchange among farmers and further target groups (videos, practice abstracts, manuals, policy briefs, newsletters, etc.), to be developed with input from stakeholders;

 - a proactive communication and promotion strategy to communicate the project and its results to a broad audience – both at the European and the national levels;